 Evidently, none of those 100 people, representing an international cross-section of the dominant species on the planet, ever realized during that month that if you are going to be setting up 4 million dominoes in a room, maybe you should CLOSE THE F***ING WINDOWS!

 The organizers said they were aware of public outrage over the killing — more than 5,000 people had signed a condolence book on a website honoring the bird, and the bird’s killer has received death threats — and said they were considering “some kind of memorial or mention for the dead bird” during the TV broadcast of the domino event on Friday.

-That event went off without a hitch, or any more hitches, anyway, and the Dutch dropped 4,155,476 dominoes, beating their own record of 3.9 million, which they set last year, and which apparently was not enough.
+That event went off without a hitch, or any more hitches, anyway, and the Dutch dropped 4,155,476 dominoes, beating their own record of 3.9 million, which they set the year before, and which apparently was not enough.
 There does not seem to have been a moment of silence or other memorial for the dead bird, but the event’s creator admitted that the glory of the new record was somewhat dimmed by the shadow of the killing.
-The record generated "mixed emotions," he said.
-"We all feel terrible about what happened."
+The record generated “mixed emotions,” he said.
+“We all feel terrible about what happened.”

 The Netherlands Bird Protection Agency “appealed for calm” on Friday, but other groups said they would continue to call for prosecution.